Business professor with students.

 Internships

 Assumption career planning starts the day you arrive on campus.
-“Internship in Business” is a 3-credit seminar course in the Business Studies Department that is available to all business students.
+“Internship in Business” is a 3-credit seminar course in the Grenon School of Business that is available to all business students.
 The course provides hands-on experience and training, networking and informational interviews with professionals, and assessment of your personal career strengths and interests.
 You will spend a minimum of 120 hours working in the field.
 During the weekly seminar, students discuss how organizational behavior and management concepts apply to their individual placements.

 Career Paths